leggedrobotics/RaiSimUnity/README.md

 ### Development

+The following sections introduces how to develop RaiSimUnity on Linux (Ubuntu 18.04 LTS).
+For more details, see [Installation wiki](https://github.com/leggedrobotics/RaiSimUnity/wiki/installation) and [Developing wiki](https://github.com/leggedrobotics/RaiSimUnity/wiki/developing).

 #### Getting started

 1. Clone this repository with git and [git-lfs](https://git-lfs.github.com/): we use git-lfs for large files such as materials, meshes, texture images etc.